 Indian almond bark plates for aquarium

-Sea almond tree bark, like sea almond tree leaves, can be used for bacterial and fungal based disease symptoms such as fin rot and mucous membrane problems, and as a preventative against spawning fungus.
+Indian almond tree bark, like Indian almond tree leaves, can be used for bacterial and fungal based disease symptoms such as fin rot and mucous membrane problems, and as a preventative against spawning fungus.

 You have a choice of different plate sizes and formats here.
 Because of the shape, we found it more useful to divide them by approximate size than by weight.
 This way, plates of approximately the same size can have different weights due to their thickness, but take up the same amount of space in the tank.
 As a rule, you look at the size of what you want to accommodate, not so much the weight.